 The windows may be cleaned with any household window cleaner.

-When cleaning the inside of the windows, be careful not to scratch or damage the heater wires on the rear window.
+When cleaning the inside of the rear window, be careful not to scratch or damage the heater wires or connectors.

 Air conditioning control panel, car audio, instrument panel, console panel, and switches

 Use a soft damp cloth for cleaning.